aerann/Songodoro/README.md

 We'd love to expand Songodoro in the future by adding more features.
 These include:
 - More specific genre selections (Maybe you don't want to study to relaxing music?)
 - Having the timer be more flexible
 - Cleaning and optimizing the code

+Love,
+The Songodoro Team (Ann, Seaya, Shreya, Sophia)